stellar-deprecated/bridge-server/readme_compliance.md

 ### `callbacks.ask_user`

-If set in config file, this callback will be called when the sender needs your customer KYC info to send a payment.
+If set in the config file, this callback will be called when the sender needs your customer KYC info to send a payment.
+If not set then the customer information won't be given to the other FI.

 #### Request